digital-thoreau/thoreau-cbox-child/README.md

 # Digital Thoreau CBOX Child Theme

-A WordPress child theme of the "CBOX Theme" theme for the main site on the [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).
+A WordPress child theme of the "CBOX Theme" theme for the main site on [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).

 ## Description

-This repo holds the code for the WordPress child theme of the "CBOX Theme" theme for the main site on the [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).
+This repo holds the code for the WordPress child theme of the "CBOX Theme" theme for the main site on [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).

 ## Installation